 Firstly, we want our social profiles to be compelling for our target audience to want to follow.
 If we succeed in "signing up" (as followers) 40 out of every 100 people who look at one of our profiles, then we are well placed to build our social media presence really quickly.
 If, however, we only "sign up" 1 out of every 100 people who look at one of our profiles, it's going to be extremely hard work to build even a small following on social media.

-Secondly, we want people who start receiving our updates to choose to reshare or retweet them to their networks.
+Secondly, we want people who start receiving our updates to choose to reshare or retweet them to their networks or to start regularly commenting on them.
 This is how explosive growth in your business reach can be achieved - and therefore how you can achieve the first stage goal of having your target demographics know your business.

 Now let's be clear here.
 Unless your company is selling $10 bills for $5 each, your promotional messages are unlikely to be so compelling that people will be queuing up to follow you and to receive a stream of these from you each day.
 They're also unlikely to be offers that people instinctively want to reshare with their networks.
 So do away with the constant promotions in your social media stream (run these as paid promotions instead if you need them in your business).

 So we've figured out some key ingredients for ensuring our profiles stand a chance of becoming well known.
 But how do we also become liked?
 This part should be simple - although many businesses struggle with it!

 As humans, we like people who show an interest in us.
 We like it when strangers call us by our name.
 We like being treated with respect.
 We like it when someone wishes us well or asks how our day is going.
 We like our contributions being noticed.
 We don't like being sold to.